SiliconLabs/wiseconnect/examples/snippets/wlan/station_ping/readme.md

 - Flash, run and debug the application.
 - After successful connection with the Access Point, the device starts sending ping requests to the given REMOTE_IP_ADDRESS with configured PING_PACKET_SIZE to check availability of target device.

-- In rsi_station_ping.c file, when ping response comes from the remote node, it is known from the status parameter of the callback function (ping_callback_handler) registered.
+- In app.c file, when ping response comes from the remote node, it is known from the status parameter of the callback function (ping_callback_handler) registered.

   ![Station_Ping_Output](resources/readme/station_ping_output.png)